Mishkanian/PyBer_Analysis/README.md

 ![total_weekly_fare_by_type](https://github.com/Mishkanian/PyBer_Analysis/blob/main/analysis/PyBer_fare_summary.png)
 ## Summary
 During this analysis, it is found that Rural cities have disproportionately higher fare prices and lower driver options than Urban and Suburban cities.
 These high Rural prices may be offputting to potential customers and deter new users from trying PyBer.
-To lower prices in Rural cities, **more drivers are needed to service these Rural areas.** As seen in the Box-and-Whisker plot below, Rural cities have a severe shortage of drivers when compared to Urban cities.
+To lower prices in Rural cities, **more drivers are needed to service these Rural areas.** As seen in the plot below, Rural cities have a severe shortage of drivers when compared to Urban cities.
 Providing incentives for new drivers or creating job awareness campaigns in Rural cities may increase the number of drivers to solve this disparity.

 ![drivers_box_plot](https://github.com/Mishkanian/PyBer_Analysis/blob/main/analysis/Fig4.png)